-A human Surgeon is Indispensable
+A human Surgeon is Indispensable.

 Contrary to what some people might have heard, robotic surgery does not involve a group of robots performing an unassisted surgery.
-The robots are merely the limbs, albeit more precise ones than human limbs, but the control is with a human surgeon.
+The robots are merely limbs, albeit more precise than human limbs, but the control is with a human surgeon.

 Shortcomings of Laparoscopic Surgery

-Both, robotic surgery and laparoscopic surgeries are minimally invasive procedures that result in minimal bleeding, lesser pain during and after surgery, lesser complications compared to open surgery, and shorter hospital stays and related expenses.
+Robotic and laparoscopic surgeries are minimally invasive procedures that result in minimal bleeding, lesser pain during and after surgery, lesser complications compared to open surgery, and shorter hospital stays and related expenses.

 However, laparoscopic surgery has some limitations.
-Laparoscopes give a 2-D image so it is difficult for the surgeon to get to the exact point to operate without guiding themselves with the surgical instrument and seeing it through the visuals.
+Laparoscopes give a 2-D image, so it is difficult for the surgeon to get to the exact point to operate without guiding themselves with the surgical instrument and seeing it through the visuals.
 If magnified, visuals can lose quality to an extent.

-Also, since the incisions are very small, in the case of laparoscopy, the surgeon has very little room to move about the wrist and get the instruments to the right place without injuring the nearby tissues or nerves, at least a little bit.
+Also, since the incisions are tiny, in the case of laparoscopy, the surgeon has very little room to move about the wrist and get the instruments to the right place without injuring the nearby tissues or nerves, at least a little bit.
 Only a very experienced surgeon can perform laparoscopic surgery without collateral damage.

 The Advancement of Surgery with Robotic Assistance

-In the case of robotic surgery, precision depends to quite an extent, on the robotic arm.
+In the case of robotic surgery, precision depends to quite an extent on the robotic arm.
 The instruments are much more advanced to help the surgeon perform perfect surgery.

 Robotic surgery, or robot-assisted surgery (to be clear about the procedure), is recommended for minimal damage to tissues, minimal infection or injury risk, minimal blood loss and pain, and minimal recovery time.
 The surgeon must be well-experienced in robot-assisted surgery because the ultimate success of the surgery lies in the precision of the surgeon s control of the robotic wrists.